AT-Lorlando/SSHandler/readme.md

 ### Installation

 Actually, the installation is done manually.
 The admin create the ssh-admin user, and add it to the sudoers group.
 He configure the ssh config file to allow only key authentication.
+It can be done with a script, but it was not the priority.

 ## Discussion between server and client